prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 ### wlan0: Device not found

-Edit the `.bashrc` file in the Docker container and manually set the `ROS_IP` to the IP.
+Edit the `.bashrc` file in the Docker container and manually set the `ROS_IP` to the IP of your Docker container.
-The IP of your Docker container can be found in several ways.
-One way is to run the following:
+One way to find this is to run the following command:

 ```bash
 $ ifconfig